Kidnapping and murder of Lesley Whittle: Shooting of Gerald Smith

 On the evening of 15 January, Neilson drove to a car park close to Dudley Zoo with the intention to leave a section of his relayed instructions for Ronald in a phone box.
 As he surveyed the area, he was observed loitering close to a perimeter fence by a 44-year-old security guard named Gerald Smith.
 Smith became suspicious of Neilson's furtive behaviour and confronted him.
 As Smith turned to return to his depot to contact the police, Neilson shot him six times with a handgun—predominantly in the back—before fleeing the scene on foot.
 Smith would die from his injuries fourteen months later, although he did provide police with an identikit of his assailant, whom he erroneously described as having a local dialect.

 Ballistics revelations

 The six spent cartridges recovered from the scene of Smith's shooting were subjected to ballistics testing at a Nottingham-based laboratory.
 The results of these tests confirmed the firearm used in the shooting was one of two used in the fatal shooting of a 43-year-old sub-postmaster named Derek Astin the previous September.
-The perpetrator of this shooting was known as the Black Panther: a notorious burglar and murderer linked to over 400 burglaries across England—typically committed at post offices—whom police had been hunting for almost ten years and for whom the Post Office and the National Federation of SubPostmasters had offered a joint £25,000 reward for information leading to the arrest and conviction.
+The perpetrator of this shooting was known as the Black Panther: a notorious burglar and murderer linked to more than 400 burglaries across England—typically committed at post offices—whom police had been hunting for almost ten years and for whom the Post Office and the National Federation of SubPostmasters had offered a joint £25,000 reward for information leading to the arrest and conviction.